recesser/recesser/README.md

 ## Installation

 First, clone this repository.
-The rest of the steps assume, you are in the root of the cloned repository.
+The rest of the steps assume that you are in the root directory of the cloned repository.

 ### CLI